Bebo Valdés: Career revival

 Valdés' career got a late career boost in 1994 when he teamed up with saxophone player Paquito D'Rivera to release a CD called Bebo Rides Again.
 In 2000, the film Calle 54 by Fernando Trueba brought his piano playing to a wide audience.
 The film showed the first collaboration between Bebo and his old friend Cachao, with whom he had never recorded before.
 They collaborated again on El Arte del Sabor, which also features Carlos "Patato" Valdés and guest performances by Paquito D'Rivera.
 In 2003, Bebo and Diego El Cigala, a famous Spanish cantaor (flamenco singer), recorded the album Lágrimas Negras (Black Tears), a fusion of Cuban rhythms and flamenco vocals.
 In 2004, he was again filmed by Trueba, in El milagro de Candeal in Brazil, and later composed a score for Trueba's 2010 film Chico and Rita, which included bits from his own life.
 Chico and Rita ends with the dedication "a Bebo".

 During his career, Valdés—one of the founders of Latin jazz, and a pioneer in bringing Afro-Cuban sacred rhythms to popular dance music—won seven Grammy Awards: two for El Arte del Sabor (2002), one for Lágrimas Negras, and two for Bebo de Cuba in 2006 (in the categories "Best Traditional Tropical Album" and "Best Latin Jazz Album").
 One of his last musical productions was one fittingly recorded with his son: Juntos para siempre (Together Forever 2008), winner of the Grammy Award for Best Latin Jazz Album at the 52nd Grammy Awards in 2010; they also won the Latin Grammy Award on the same field.

 In May 2011, Bebo Valdés was awarded an Honorary Doctorate of Music from Berklee College of Music.

 Family and death

 Valdés was married to Pilar Valdés.
 This marriage produced five children, one of whom is the pianist Chucho Valdés.
 In 1963, he stopped in Sweden on a tour with the Lecuona Cuban Boys.
 There, he met 18-year-old Rose Marie Pehrson, a cavalry officer's daughter.
 They got married the same year and he settled in Sweden.
 He described it as the most important moment of his life: "It was like being hit by lightning", he said.
 "If you meet a woman and you want to change your life you have to choose between love and art".
 They remained together until her death in 2012.

-Valdés was in the middle of the treatment of Alzheimer's disease, which he had suffered for several years, when he died in Stockholm, Sweden, on March 22, 2013, aged 94.
+Valdés was in the middle of treatment for Alzheimer's disease, from which he had suffered for several years, when he died in Stockholm, Sweden, on March 22, 2013, aged 94.